 4. Set-up a budget

 Before taking any further steps in managing your credit card debt, you need to have a balanced budget.
-To begin, make sure you know all your monthly income and pay days.
+To begin, make sure you know all your monthly income and paydays.
 List all your expenses in broad categories.
-If you spend more than you earn, you may have to decrease your discretionary expenses until you balance out your budget.
+If you spend more than you earn, you may have to decrease your discretionary costs until you balance out your budget.
 As a rule of thumb, try to leave 10-15% of your income aside for emergencies and unexpected expenses.

-In your pursuit of financial independence, one crucial step is opening a saving account.
+In your pursuit of financial independence, one crucial step is opening a savings account.
 Most major banks will give you an extremely low, close to 0% saving rate.
 However, some of the online lenders like Discover Bank, Capital One, Ally Bank, and Synchrony Bank offer rates around 1%.
-Bankrate.com is an excellent source of various saving account options.
+Bankrate.com is an excellent source of various savings account options.

 Consolidating credit card debt is most effective when it’s a part of your bigger financial strategy.

-If you decide to continue on that route, pay very close attention to the fine print in your cards offers.
-A lot of times the small print will contain critical information about interest rates, promotional periods, credit limits, due dates, and penalties.
+If you decide to continue on that route, pay very close attention to the fine print in your card offers.
+A lot of times, the small print will contain critical information about interest rates, promotional periods, credit limits, due dates, and penalties.
 Some banks offer credit cards with a promotional 0% rate for a specified period.
-Other banks will try to entice you with cash back or other rewards programs.
+Other banks will try to entice you with cashback or other rewards programs.

 Also, keep in mind that opening too many credit cards can abruptly impact your credit score.
 The general rule is opening one credit card per 3 months.

 Once you pay off a credit card, put it aside.
 Lock it away and keep it open.
 Closing a credit card lowers the amount of available credit and decreases your credit score.